 Pilates is a method of exercise developed by Joseph H. Pilates in the early 20th century.
-It involves performing movements in a controlled manner while focusing on maintaining a stable core or “powerhouse” (includes the abdominals, back and buttocks).
-While coordinating the breath and the flow of movement, a body-mind connection is created that helps to create balance within the body.
+It involves performing movements in a controlled manner while focusing on maintaining a stable core or "powerhouse" (includes the abdominals, back and buttocks).
+While coordinating the breath and the flow of movement a body-mind connection is created, which helps to create balance within the body.

 Are all Pilates studios the same?

 Within the authentic Pilates world, there is a standard of excellence.
 All Authentic Pilates studios will be working from the same syllabus of exercises and the same movement concepts and the "powerhouse", etc. Individual teachers will apply that knowledge to their students in their uniquely individual way.

 What should I look for in a credible Pilates studio?

 Teachers of authentic Pilates are trained in a traditional way, putting in 600 hours of study, observation and apprenticeship before attaining their certification.
 Look for a studio with teachers who have studied and been certified by one of the Pilates "elders".

 How do I get started?

 Beginning with a private lesson is extremely important.
 We offer two different Introductory Packages at the studio.
 It is very important for the teacher to get an opportunity to understand your issues and goals and to observe and assess you, one on one, as you go through your first lesson.
 Then we can discuss how to properly move you forward in experiencing Pilates and meeting your needs.